 After seeing the above statistics, a fair question someone could ask is why, although a country has an extremely hardworking population, it doesn't achieve significant economic growth.

-Germany, for example, as mentioned above, is the country whose population works the least amount of hours; however, it has the 4th largest economy of the world.
+Germany, for example, as mentioned above, is the country whose population works the least amount of hours; however, it has the 4th largest economy in the world.
 That's due to the fact that a country's economic growth is affected by multiple factors and not just labor.
-For instance, its natural resources and infrastructure, its level of technology and education or its laws and government are crucial factors that can either promote or limit a country's economic growth.
+For instance, its natural resources and infrastructure, its level of technology and education, or its laws and government are crucial factors that can either promote or limit a country's economic growth.

 Top Largest Economies of the World